Do you want to grow more of your own food while spending less time and energy in the garden? You’re in the right place!

 For generations people lived by hunting & gathering and nature provided a perfect “garden” from which they could eat.
 Nature always balances itself out.
 You never see large areas where everything is dead, pest-ridden, or plagued by disease (unless humans were involved).

 Bill Mollison, the grandfather of permaculture, recognized how perfect the ecosystem was in a rainforest in Tasmania and decided there must be a way to design systems that function just as well.
 Permaculture was born.

 This course includes an ebook covering the basics of permaculture as well as video training.

-The eBook includes an overview of the important aspects of permaculture design and implementation.
-If you want something that’s easy to follow, this guide is for you.
-Here’s what you’ll learn:
+The course includes an overview of the important aspects of permaculture design and implementation.
+If you want something that’s easy to follow, this course is for you.